-Walkthrough Mode makes moving between photos in a tour feel natural, by aligning the camera orientation between shots connected by hotspots.
-The video below shows that feature in action:
+Walkthrough Mode makes moving between photos in a tour feel natural by aligning the camera orientation between shots connected by hotspots.
+The video tutorial below shows how this feature works:

 How to turn it on?

-The Walkthrough Mode can be enabled on any tour.
-The checkbox is available in the tour/collection settings page, next to the transitions dropdown:
+The Walkthrough Mode can be easily enabled or disabled at any time.
+The checkbox is available in the tour/collection settings page, next to the transitions dropdown.

-All you need to do is to check the box on the right, and Walkthrough Mode will be enabled for that tour.
+Once you are on that screen, all you need to do is to check the box under Walkthrough Mode and this feature will be enabled for that tour.

-This feature is available in our PRO plan.
-However you can test it with the free account and only need PRO subscription to publicly share or embed tours using this function.
+Walkthrough mode is available in the PRO and Business plans.
+However you can test it with the free account and only need a paid subscription to publicly share or embed tours using this function.

-The alignment works on any two (or more) photos in a tour that are mutually connected by hotspots.
-On the image below, post A has a hotspot leading to post B and B has one leading back to post A.
+The Walkthrough mode automatic alignment works on any two (or more) photos in a tour that are mutually connected by hotspots.
+As shown on the image below, post A has a hotspot leading to post B and B has one leading back to post A.